Summer Small Porch And Patio Ideas

 Actually, this works for any furnishings, not only white!

-This is the second summer for the sofa.
 The cushions have removable covers so when they get too dirty I’ll wash them with Oxiclean.
 As you can tell I’m an Oxiclean fan!

 And depending on how many people are on our patio we pull out one or two wire chairs.